Carpenter license requirements by state: A comprehensive guide

 Residential contractors are licensed by the Home Builders Licensure Board (HBLB), which regulates the construction, remodeling, repair or improvement on residential structures exceeding $10,000.

-Non-residential contractors are licensed by the Alabama Licensing Board for General Contractors (LBGC), which licenses contractors working on commercial or public contracts over $50,000, including specialty or trade contractors.
+The Alabama Licensing Board for General Contractors (LBGC) licenses non-residential contractors, including specialty or trade contractors, working on commercial or public contracts over $50,000.

-Applying for either of these licenses requires providing financial statements, proof of experience, references (non-residential only), application and fee, proof of insurance in Alabama and passing exams.
+Applying for either of these licenses requires providing financial statements, proof of experience, references (non-residential only), paying the application fee, proof of insurance in Alabama and passing exams.

 Alaska